TylorShine/ds-train-scripts/README.md

 8. Run `04-train_acoustic.bat` to start the training process for the acoustic model.

+    - During the training process, you can check the training progress on [localhost:6006](http://localhost:6006/)
+    - If you want to stop the training process, press `Ctrl+C` in the terminal.
+You can resume the training process by running `04-train_acoustic.bat` again.

-9. Edit `05-edit_config_variance.bat` to set the paths to the output directory.
+9. (optional) Edit `05-edit_config_variance.bat` to set the paths to the output directory.

 10. Run `05-edit_config_variance.bat` to generate the configuration file.